rclone/rclone/docs/content/commands/rclone_serve_restic.md

 ## Synopsis

-Run a basic web server to serve a remote over restic's REST backend API over HTTP.
+Run a basic web server to serve a remove over restic's REST backend API over HTTP.
 This allows restic to use rclone as a data storage mechanism for cloud providers that restic does not support directly.